Ruch de Silva - February 21, 2014

 I'm still interviewing for jobs so I'm not sure what the future holds for me.
 I'm aiming to work in any city but Singapore, London and Dubai since I've worked in all 3 places and would like to be based somewhere new.
 I am heading to Singapore to stay with my mom and dad until I accept an offer.
 My friends here laugh at how I am moving to the "most expensive city in the world" to cut my financial losses till I am gainfully employed.

 The last 10 months have been exciting; no two days have been the same.
 Exciting but intense.
 I am feeling rather burnt out from meeting so many people.
 In a way, I'm looking forward to going back to the real world.
-I have neglected my friends and family since INSEAD started and I need to pay attention to some of those relationships.
+I have neglected my friends and family since my INSEAD MBA studies have started, and I need to pay attention to some of those relationships.

 I have thoroughly enjoyed everything - the academics, socialising and self-discovery.
-Putting my thoughts in here has also been useful as its given me a chance to reflect on the things I've done here.
+Putting my thoughts in here has also been useful as it has given me a chance to reflect on the things I've done here.

 For everyone who's read this, thank you and Auld Lang Syne!